ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Introduction

-To advance model development, we propose \textbf{ParaS2SAlign}.
-By leveraging a Speech-to-Text reasoning model~\cite{xie2025audio,radford2023robust} and text LLM, we automate benchmark evaluation and provide an automatic judge for model outputs that correlates with human scoring.
-Building on the scalability of this scoring pipeline, we generate a large-scale preference dataset\footnote{This process would be costly if the response speech and preference scores were annotated by humans.} and distill the benchmark pipeline into a single reward model to enable RL.
-With Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, the base S2S model learns from diverse unlabeled speech prompts and from its own generated outputs automatically scored by the reward model, thereby unlocking paralinguistic-aware S2S capabilities through RL.
-Our results show that while supervised fine-tuning (SFT) is effective and outperforms existing models\footnote{At the cost of requiring expensive and non-scalable demonstrations.}, RL surpasses SFT by more than 11\% in response content and style appropriateness on ParaS2SBench and 7.6\% on subjective evaluation.
-Furthermore, in cost-controlled experiments, RL requires only 10 hours of demonstration as warm-up and achieves the same performance as pure SFT using just one fifth of the annotations, highlighting its learning efficiency.
+The automatic judge further enables S2S models to explore and learn from unlabeled audio via RL.
+We verify the effectiveness of the automatic judge in guiding RL post-training with \textbf{ParaS2SAlign}.
+We first distill the pipeline-based judge into a smaller and faster reward model for online learning, and optimize the base S2S model with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
+Our results show that while supervised fine-tuning (SFT) is effective and outperforms existing models\footnote{At the cost of requiring expensive and non-scalable demonstrations.}, RL surpasses SFT by more than 10\% in response content and speaking-style appropriateness on ParaS2SBench under both objective and subjective evaluations, demonstrating the effectiveness of our automatic judge.
+Furthermore, in cost-controlled experiments, RL requires only 10 hours of demonstrations as warm-up and achieves the same performance as pure SFT with five times as many demonstrations, highlighting its learning efficiency.
 Our contributions are multifold: \begin{itemize} \item We present a novel benchmark, \textbf{ParaS2SBench}, for paralinguistic-aware S2S dialogue.
-It directly evaluates both the content and speaking style of input–output speech pairs at the waveform level, revealing the common tone-deaf issue in current S2S models. \item We propose \textbf{ParaS2SAlign}, the first RL framework for paralinguistic-aware S2S.
-By automating and distilling the benchmark pipeline into a reward model, we enable scalable learning from unlabeled speech without costly demonstrations. \item We demonstrate that RL with GRPO achieves a 11\% relative improvement in GPT-based scores on ParaS2SBench and 12\% on real speech queries over SFT.
-Furthermore, We highlight the cost efficiency of RL compared to SFT, mitigating the data scarcity of paralinguis itc-aware S2S. \item We will open-source data, code, and models to lower the barrier for future research. \end{itemize}
+It evaluates the naturalness of input–output speech pairs in terms of both content and speaking style at the waveform level.
+The contrastive speaking-style design further reveals the common tone-deaf issue in S2S models. \item We propose a pipeline-based automatic evaluator for S2S interaction naturalness.
+Our separate modeling of content and speaking style surpasses end-to-end ALLM-based judging. \item With \textbf{ParaS2SAlign}, we show that our judge is accurate enough to guide RL post-training, improving S2S models on ParaS2SBench under both objective and subjective evaluations and achieving state-of-the-art performance. \item We demonstrate that RL is more data-efficient than SFT for paralinguistic-aware S2S, reducing the required demonstrations, mitigating the data scarcity and highlighting the importance of scalable automatic evaluation. \item We will open-source data, code, and models to lower the barrier for future research. \end{itemize}

-\section{Related Work}
+\section{Related work}